These cute apple crumble tartlets are easy to make. Perfect fall treats for dessert tables and special occasions!

 These apple crumble tartlets can be stored in an airtight container in the refrigerator for up to 4-5 days.

-HOW TO SERVE APPLE CRUMBLE TARTLETS
+HOW TO SERVE APPLE PIE TARTLETS

 I also like serving these with some homemade vanilla ice cream on the side and then add a few teaspoons of maple syrup on top.